Descent098/HHTTPP/Post 2/readme.md

 1. There are a ton of whitespace bugs, along with other logical errors
 2. A regular expression would be much smaller, and likely easier to understand (`^(.*)apple.*`)

+That being said keep in mind that pattern matching in general is not always super simple, and most of the code, and regex you see initially had bugs when I wrote it.
+Any pattern matching is a great time to write tests, because trying to find ways to break your patterns leads you to improving them!

 **Regex**

 | Pros | Cons |